-For those who have significant amounts of contributions from tax exempt combat-zones, you’re probably aware that the eventual distribution from those tax deferred contributions are tax-exempt, even though the earnings on those contributions are not.
-This information is easily produced by TSP, and you can look on your account statements to know exactly where you stand.
+For those who have significant amounts of contributions from tax-exempt combat-zones, you’re probably aware that the eventual distribution from those tax-deferred contributions is tax-exempt, even though the earnings on those contributions are not.
+This information is easily produced by TSP, and you can look at your account statements to know exactly where you stand.
 You can read more about tax-exempt TSP contributions and withdrawals in this article.

 What this means is that when you shift your TSP to an IRA account, your IRA custodian will likely treat your account in the following manner: